netfoundry/minimal-mistakes/docs/_pages/v2/guide-ansible.md

 You may install our [Ansible Galaxy Collection](https://galaxy.ansible.com/netfoundry/platform).
 Which includes modules like `netfoundry_info` for creating a session and discovering networks.

+## Video Walkthrough
+{% include youtube.html id="OLo-Qi4DbvY" %}

 ## Before You Begin

 ### Docker Setup

-A container image with the latest Ansible colletion already installed: `netfoundry/python:ansible`
+A container image with the Ansible collection already installed: `netfoundry/ansible`

+[A Docker Compose file is provided](https://github.com/netfoundry/ansible-collection/blob/main/docker-compose.yml) to illustrate building and running this container.

 ### Developer Workstation Setup